Need an EPC in Cheshunt?

 More Info

-The Assessor will take dimensions of the home and also gather information about the existing lighting, heating system, glazing and present insulation.
-It takes between 20 and 40 minutes, dependant upon the complexity of the property..
+The Assessor will take dimensions of the home plus gather information about the existing lighting, heating system, glazing and present insulation.
+A normal size property will take between 20 and 30 minutes..

 That’s it, its all completedYour EPC is then valid for 10 years.